 Hyponatremia Can Also Kill

 It is possible to drink too much fluid, but this almost never occurs in trained athletes.
 It is usually seen in novice racers who spend too much time drinking fluids and too little effort maintaining their pace.
-Hyponatremia is low blood sodium caused by drinking too much fluid, not by losing excessive amounts of salt in sweat or by the stress of exercising.
+Hyponatremia is low blood sodium that can be caused by drinking too much fluid, not by losing excessive amounts of salt in sweat or by the stress of exercising.
 The extra fluid expands blood volume and dilutes blood salt levels.
 This causes blood salt levels to drop too low, while brain salt levels remain normal.
 Fluid moves from an area of low salt concentration into areas with high salt levels, so fluid moves from the bloodstream into the brain, causing brain swelling.
 Since the brain is enclosed in the skull, which is a tight box, the brain expands and has nowhere to go, so it is squashed to cause headache, nausea, blurred vision, and eventually death.
-More on Hyponatremia

 At age 23, Tom had married 21-year-old Helen Sherburn, an English au pair, and they had two daughters, Jane and Joanne.
 His nephew, Belgian cyclist Matthew Gilmore, became a top bicycle racer.